-Measure 2018-19 2019-20 2020-21 Number of school days dedicated to Staff Development and Continuous Improvement 8 8 13
+Measure 2018-19 2019-20 2020-21 Number of school days dedicated to Staff Development and Continuous Improvement 8 8 14

-JCS-Mountain Oaks hosts professional development days each month.
-Teachers also have a Professional Development week at the beginning of semester 2 during which all students have a Project Week.
-Professional development for 2020-21 focused on Georgia Numeracy Project, teaching the GATE standards, effective distance learning.
-Our forums focuses on school policy, student achievement, curriculum, teaching and learning strategies, technology support and training, and self-selected professional learning communities.
-Teachers new to the profession and new to independent study receive support through mentoring opportunities.
+JCS Manzanita hosts professional development days throughout the school year, approximately every eight weeks.
+Teachers also have a Professional Development week during July for Summit, and at the beginning of semester 2 during which all students have a Project Week.
+All in-house professional development focuses on school policy, student achievement, curriculum, teaching and learning strategies, technology support and training, and self-selected professional learning communities.
+Teachers new to the profession and new to independent study receive support through mentoring opportunities and induction training.
 Additionally teachers are encouraged to attend outside conferences and workshops, particularly those that focus on writing, math, personalized learning and those that foster leadership.
 Parents are invited to attend professional development day trainings and events and parent-specific core subject area workshops provide additional opportunities for professional development.